Mechanism of Action

 - Anthracyclines, used alone or in combination with other agents, have long been an integral part of some of the most active therapies for hematologic and solid tumors1,2

-Defining DOXIL® Innovation
+Defining DOXIL® Mechanism of Action

 - The pegylated liposomal coating allows DOXIL® to evade detection and destruction by the immune system and, as a result, increase the blood circulation time*